-C.2.1 What are the cross-border territorial challenge(s) that will be tackled by the project?
+C.2.1 What are the common territorial challenge(s) that will be tackled by the project?

-Please describe why your project is needed and the relevance of your project for the programme area, in terms of joint challenges and opportunities addressed.
+Please describe why your project is needed in the programme area and the relevance of your project for the programme area, in terms of common challenges and opportunities addressed.

-Enter text here DE SL EN
+Enter text here